Podcast: Play in new window | Download

-Evolution And Refinement Of Our Language
+Evolution and Refinement of Our Language

 But can we blame our language for simplifying and evolving?
-It’s equally possible that American society, in its infinite semantic wisdom, has finally decided not to split hairs – or word phrases – where it’s pointless and confusing to do so.
+It’s equally possible that our society, in its infinite semantic wisdom, has finally decided not to split hairs – or word phrases – where it’s pointless and confusing to do so.

 “Health care”, “Health-Care”, and Healthcare” Defined

-But, as one word, “healthcare” meant the system in which the professionals work and where patients receive care.
+As one word, “healthcare” is the system in which the professionals work and where patients receive care.

 “The nurses and physicians at my local hospital provide health care to the public in the surrounding towns.
 That same hospital is part of a larger healthcare system of several hospitals in the county”.

-Many Have Already Accepted The Change
+Many Have Already Accepted the Change

 What Should You Do?

 But try your best to add tags and keywords to your writing with all three terms: “health care”, “health-care”, and “healthcare”.
-A Google search on each term will give different results – and you certainly don’t want your writing to be left out of the searches or overlooked and ignored.
+A Google search on each term will give different results – and you certainly don’t want your writing to be left out of online searches and get overlooked and ignored.

-Questions For Us To Think About And Discuss
+Questions to Think About

-1. Can you tell me what side of this debate have you chosen?
+1. Can you tell me what side of this debate you have chosen?
 And why?

-2. Do you believe that making term “healthcare” one word for all uses will improve or hurt our language?
+2. Do you believe that making the term “healthcare” one word for all uses will improve or hurt our language?

-My Favorite Sources On This Debate
+My Favorite Sources on This Debate

 • Hanes, Elizabeth.
 Health Care Or Healthcare: Which Is It?
 25 Nov.
 2013.
 Web.
 9 Sep.
 2016. (http://elizabethhanes.com/writing/health-care-or-healthcare-which-is-it)